-Library Points of Interest: An Alphabetical List of Locations & Features
+Library Points of Interest: Locations & Features

 The library is intended to be accessible to people with disabilities.
 Certain access features you may wish to be assured of before your visit are shown on the map in blue.
 For more detailed information about access at the Main Library in Eureka, please view our Library Access for People with Disabilities page.

 Art in the Library:The library walls and display cases feature art and artifact displays year round.
 The Hagopian Art Gallery on the 2nd floor features new exhibits each month.

 Audiovisual Media:Movies, music, and audiobooks for adults are available on the 2nd floor.
 Turn left as you exit the stairs or elevator.
 Those just for children are on the 1st floor in the Children's Room.
 Movies, music and audiobooks in Spanish are shelved with the Spanish Language Collection.

 Book Return:The after-hours book return is located outside the building, at shoulder height on the outer wall just to the right of the library entrance.alcove

 Bookstore:The Serendipity Bookstore offers used books, audiobooks, and other materials at bargain prices.
 The bookstore is operated by the Friends of the Redwood Libraries.
 All funds raised are used for projects that support the library.
 The store is located on the 2nd floor.
 You will find the bookstore entrance to your left as you walk into the Audiovisual area.

 Bulletin Board:A bulletin board is on the wall between the magazine area and the Children's Room.
 The board features flyers and announcements of non-profit, cultural, and educational public events in our community.
 A poster kiosk outside the library also provides community event information.
 To request that your notice be posted, please bring it to the Reference Desk.